 - they work in accordance with high standards of professional conduct; and

 - they can communicate complex ecological concepts and ideas confidently and effectively to a wide range of audiences.

-As our natural environment faces ever-increasing pressures and threats there are signs that society is starting to recognise and value the vital life support, provisioning, regulating and cultural services it provides.
+As our natural environment faces ever-increasing pressures and threats, there are signs that society increasingly recognises and values the vital life support, provisioning, regulating and cultural services it provides.
 Chartered Ecologists are at the forefront of work to protect and enhance the natural environment and to safeguard, manage and restore these services for the benefit of nature and society.

 Before joining the Register, applicants are rigorously assessed to ensure that they are fully competent and confident practitioners.
 Registrants are periodically re-assessed to ensure that they have maintained the high level of competence required.
 Chartered Ecologists are identified by the post-nominal letters ‘CEcol’.